DJ620/password-generator/README.md

 ![criteria alert screenshot](criteria-alert.png)

-After you have answered that want to include at least one of the given criteria, a password of your specified length will display inside the text-box.
+After you have answered that you want to include at least one of the given criteria, a password of your specified length will display inside the text-box.
 The algorithm ensures that at least one of each type of character is included.

 ![result screenshot](result.png)